FloskelSalomon/quapos/README.md

 ### 2 Repository Contents

-- "Hauptcode"
+- main file QuaPOS_TEM.m
-- aufgerufene Codes/Funktionen (orientierungs und coherency analysis)
-- Code for analysis of alignment of angle of global coherency per biological replicate
+- functional dependencies for orientation and coherency analysis
 - used TEM images and respective files with ROIs: repository link
 - retrieved files with collection of analysis data and generated plots: repository link